5 Tips to Choose the Best Carpet in Columbia, MD

 Just because you won’t see the carpet padding after it’s installed doesn’t mean that it isn’t an integral part of the carpet.
 Just as a building needs a solid foundation, a carpet needs the right padding for support, strength, and cushioning.
 Carpet padding is generally made of rubber or foam materials.
 It works by essentially evening out any imperfections in the subflooring, while also insulating the floor and acting as a noise barrier.
 Most importantly, it prevents backing and fibers in your carpet from coming loose, preserving it for years to come.
 Choosing the right padding now means that there will be less wear and tear on your carpet down the road.

-There are four main types of fibers that are used to manufacture carpets today, each with their own unique qualities and strengths.
-These fibers are: nylon, polyester, polypropylene, and PTT.
+Four main types of fibers are used to manufacture carpets today, each with its own unique qualities and strengths.
+These fibers are nylon, polyester, polypropylene, and PTT.
 Some carpets will be blends of these fibers, but most are made of just one of these fibers.
 Each has its own level of stain and dirt resistance, color and style options, and texture retention.
 Choosing the best carpet for you will depend upon your specific needs.

 You also want to consider the density of your stair carpeting.
 A less dense carpeting may show its backing in the areas where it curls over the stairs.
 A denser carpet is the best carpet for stairs, as it will not have this problem and will look seamlessly consistent over the entire flight of stairs.

-At The Vertical Connection Carpet One in Olney and Columbia, we are offer carpet to the area of Ellicott City, MD.
+At The Vertical Connection Carpet One in Columbia, we are proud to offer carpet to the area of Ellicott City, MD.